Jkrek/rl-football-play-caller/README.md

 🏈 RL Football Play-Calling Bot

 RL Football Play-Calling Bot is a machine learning simulation that trains an AI agent to call offensive plays in a football game using real NFL data.
 It combines reinforcement learning, custom Gym environments, and a statistical play outcome model trained on play-by-play data from the NFL (2020–2023).
+This is an intersection between my technical interests and my hobby(football)!

 🧠 Project Overview
 The AI agent learns to choose between: